artmetla/DejaView/docs/concepts/buffers.md

 Empirical measurements suggest that on most Android systems a shared memory buffer size of 128-512 KB is good enough.

 The default shared memory buffer size is 256 KB.
-When using the Perfetto Client Library, this value can be tweaked setting `TracingInitArgs.shmem_size_hint_kb`.
+When using the DejaView Client Library, this value can be tweaked setting `TracingInitArgs.shmem_size_hint_kb`.

 WARNING: if a data source writes very large trace packets in a single batch,